web-dom/web-dom/README.md

 * no abstractions
 * no code generation
 * api generated from webidl
-* technology agnostic and can be used with many languages that compile to web assembly
+* can be used with many languages that compile to web assembly

 ```toml
 web-dom = "0.0"